 A byword for all things beautiful, no holiday to Tahiti would be complete with a visit to the legendary island of Bora Bora!
 French Polynesia’s leading lady, the very name conjures images of a tropical South Seas paradise!
 Captain Cook named her the ‘Pearl of the Pacific’ when he first sighted the island in 1769.
 Bora Bora’s towering volcanic peak, Mount Otemanu, is the deep green crown jewel which rises majestically from the mesmerising lagoon where a string of tiny islets (known as motus in Tahiti-speak) are now home to Bora Bora’s most famous hotels.
 Less than an hour’s flight north-west of Tahiti, a Bora Bora holiday or honeymoon is guaranteed to leave you jaw-droppingly spellbound!

-1. Book a canoe breakfast delivered to your overwater bungalow by traditional Polynesian pirogue.
+- Indulge in a canoe breakfast delivered directly to your overwater bungalow by traditional Polynesian pirogue.
 This is a truly unforgettable breakfast in paradise!

-3. Explore the lagoon by outrigger canoe complete with a ukulele-playing guide!
-Go shark and stingray feeding, snorkel and enjoy a motu picnic with poisson cru on the menu
+- Explore the lagoon by outrigger canoe complete with a ukulele-playing guide!
+Go shark and stingray feeding, snorkel in the coral garden and enjoy a motu (islet) picnic with poisson cru on the menu.

 Where to stay in Bora Bora